kevinta893/air-quality-monitor/README.md

 # air-quality-monitor

-Intended for use with the Adafruit HUZZAH32 – ESP32 Feather Board.
+Intended for use with the Adafruit HUZZAH32 – ESP32 Feather Board using the BME680, and CCS811 enviromental sensors.
+It publishes data onto ThingSpeak at a rate one update per minute.

+See the ThingSpeak channel for this repository: https://thingspeak.com/channels/585230

+Visualizations on ThingSpeak are not included in this respository.

 ## WiFi Setup